 Turkey, Rice and Veggie Mix

-Storage for up too 5 days, this meal will help keep dogs weight down and also ensure they are getting all the healthy ingredients and nutrients they need.
+Storage for up to 5 days, this meal will help keep dogs weight down and ensure they get all the healthy ingredients and nutrients they need.

 - 6 cups water

 - 1/2 (16 ounces) package frozen broccoli, carrots and cauliflower